FreemanX/jetson-setup/README.md

 JetPack comes with opencv4.1.1 which is old and seems not to utilize the GPU.

-### 3.install_pytorch.sh
+### 3.install_pytorch_cvlibs.sh

 Automatically download and install `pytorch` and other libraries for `yolov5` .
-Some errors may occur executing this script, still working on it.
+To be tested starting from Jetpack4.6.
+Installation will take a long time as some libraries are installed from their sources.

 ## After executing the scripts